J-Shahim/portfolio-webpage/src/assets/texts/nasa-project/model22.md

-# mock_leg
+# Primary Drive Gear

-Description for mock_leg.
-Replace with details about this part.
+Meshes with Main gear,is press fit onto the main drive shaft.